A B C D E F G H I J K L M N O P Q R S T U V W X Z

 Degaussing

-A process for reducing the magnetism of a magnetic storage device to zero by applying a reverse (coercive) magnetic force.
-By doing this, any previously stored information is rendered unreadable.
+A process for reducing the magnetisation of a magnetic storage device to zero by applying a reverse magnetic force, rendering any previously stored data unreadable.

 Demilitarised zone (DMZ)